lpsm-dev/docker-crypto-miner/README.md

 To check the change history, please access the [**CHANGELOG.md**](CHANGELOG.md) file.

-## ➤ Contributing <a name = "contributing"></a>

-Contributions, issues and feature requests are welcome.
-Feel free to check issues page if you want to contribute.
-[Check the contributing guide](CONTRIBUTING.md).

 ## ➤ Troubleshooting <a name = "troubleshooting"></a>

 If you have any problems, please contact [me](luccapsm@protonmail.com).